Mary Lou D. Ortiz

 Executive Assistant to the CFO & Vice Chancellor,

 Office of the CFO and Vice Chancellor

-Grace Crvarich joined my leadership team in October 2019 as the assistant vice chancellor for Process Improvement.
-Her focus will support our mission of increasing efficiencies and improving services to campus.
-Grace has over 20 years of experience in higher education and comes to us from Kaiser Permanente School of Medicine (KPSOM) where she served as their senior director of Finance.
-During her time there, she led the planning of a 10 year, $1B business case that included accreditation, staffing, and financial plans for the School.
+Grace Crvarich joined UCI in October 2019 as the assistant vice chancellor for Process Improvement.
+Currently she oversees the DFA Program Development & Execution (DFA PDE) unit which provides project management support for DFA initiatives and projects, as well as for certain campuswide projects.
+Grace has over 25 years of experience in higher education and comes to us from Kaiser Permanente School of Medicine (KPSOM) where she served as their founding senior director of Finance.
+During her time there, she led the planning of a 10 year, $1B business case that included accreditation, staffing, and financial plans for KPSOM.

-Katherine Gallardo is the assistant vice chancellor of budget and academic resource planning and has over 25 years of experience in higher education, including appointments at Boston University, UCLA, and UCI.
+Katherine Gallardo is the assistant vice chancellor of budget and academic resource planning and has over 30 years of experience in higher education.
 Her experience includes serving in financial and personnel management roles in a wide variety of academic disciplines and units.
 Katherine joined the Budget Office in 2014.
-She coordinates campus strategic planning and budget efforts, collaborates with UC Office of the President, advises leadership on academic resource matters, and oversees financial forecasting, trend analysis, modeling, and development of allocation methodologies intended to better align resources with strategic goals.
+She coordinates campus financial planning and budget efforts, collaborates with UC Office of the President, advises leadership on academic resource matters, and oversees financial forecasting, trend analysis, modeling, and development of allocation.
 Katherine has a B.S. in business administration with a focus on finance from Boston University, and an MBA from UCI.